MicrosoftDocs/Viva/Viva/insights/personal/Use/dashboard-2.md

 For more details and tips, see [Focus](../use/focus.md) and [Wellbeing](../use/wellbeing.md).

 >[!Tip]
 >The _focus plan_ in Viva Insights helps you set aside regular focus time for your top-priority work.
 This plan helps you schedule one to two hours every day to focus, with an option to book that time automatically.
-During the booked focus time, it silences chats in Teams and in Skype for Business.
+During the booked focus time, it silences chats in Teams.
 For more information, see [Focus plan](focus-plan.md).

 ## Network and Collaboration